desmos-labs/desmos/x/posts/spec/02-concepts.md

 The subspace id specifies the id of the subspace inside which the post is placed.

 ### Section ID
-The [section] ID indicates the ID of the subspace's section where the post lives.
+The section id specifies the id of the subspace section where the post is placed.

 ### ID
 The unique ID that identifies the post itself.
 This ID is automatically assigned to the post at the moment of its